wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 The full API reference for E-Invoicing can be found [here](/api/#e-invoicing).

 ## Product Rules
 Some rules may apply to certain payment methods.
-For Dotpay, the following rules apply:
+For E-Invoicing, the following rules apply:

 * Refunding more than the stated amount of the original transaction is NOT possible with E-Invoicing.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page